MotherDuck-Open-Source/dbt-tutorial/setup-instructions.md

 6. After it loads completely, _reload the window_ in order to make sure the dbt power user extension has access to your md environment.
     - python dependencies are added in a post create hook, and a 2-core codespace can be quite slow.
 7. run `dbt init` to create your dbt project.
 Create a new project called `my_project`, or use your preferred name.
-8. Navigate to your project directory and add this `profiles.yml` file to the root of your dbt project.
+8. Navigate to the folder created in step 7 (e.g. `my_project`) and add this `profiles.yml` file.
 This will be the folder that create in the previous step.

     ```yml
     # replace "my_project" with the name that matches the project name in step 7.